alexharri/website/posts/bit-sets-fast-foreach.md

 Here we observe that all the bits before the least-significant set bit become 1 when inverted.
 When 1 is added to the number, the 1s are carried until they reach the least-significant 0 (which was the least-significant 1 pre-inversion).
 This makes `x & -x` yield the 1st set bit for any number with leading 0s.

-So when iterating over the bits of a word, we can always find the least-significant set bit via `word & -word`.
-What's really neat is that we can then use bitwise XOR to unset the bit:
+So when iterating over the bits of a word, we can always find the least significant set bit via `word & -word`.
+What's neat is that we can then use bitwise XOR to unset the bit:

 ```tsx
 while (word !== 0) {